 Squarespace Commerce supports multi-dimensional product variants (size, color, weight).
 They do not limit your number of SKUs, but looking at their interface it’s very clear that their inventory management is built for small stores.
 This is a good solution for people selling a few different products, but if you have hundreds or thousands of SKUs you are going to end up pulling your hair out.

 Squarespace SEO & Marketing

-Squarespace Commerce only offers one payment gateway and that is Stripe.
+Squarespace Commerce only offers two payment processor choices: Stripe and PayPal.

-Stripe is easy to set up and is very popular these days in the US & UK.
+Stripe is easy to set up and is very popular these days in the US, UK, Ireland, and Australia.
 You will be charged 2.9% plus 30 cents per successful charge.
 There are no monthly fees or anything with Stripe.
-It does however take 7 days for the funds to be deposited into your account.
-Other limitations include only being able to accept Visa, Mastercard, Amex, and Discovery.
+It

 Squarespace Customer Support